stein197/emoji-finder/README.md

 		- `emoji` - A URL to Emoji JSON data file

 ## NPM scripts
+- `clean` - Cleans the directory from compiled files
 - `sass` - Compiles SASS styles
 - `sass:watch` - Watches stylesheets and recompiles them when they change
 - `webpack` - Compiles TypeScript